Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/templates.md

 If you're interested in the string representation of a variable, you can surround the variable with double quotes , as in {% raw %}`"{{my_var}}"`{% endraw %}.

-> When there is no possible ambiguities, like using a variable in an url, or
+> When there is no possible ambiguities, like using a variable in an URL, or
 > in a header, you can omit the double quotes.
 The value will always be rendered
 > as a string.